About Pacific Rim College Online

 Lindsay Hounslow | Medical Herbalist, Naturalist Guide

 Lindsay’s interest in plants was cultivated in the forests of the Pacific Northwest.
 During 10 years of work as a naturalist guide, Lindsay gained a deep appreciation for ecology and her clinical practice integrates her respect for the profound nature of connection within our web of life.
 She has a deep love for plants and a passion to increase the availability of safe, effective medicines in a form that nurtures our shared spiritual and ecological health.
 After studies in geography, nutrition, and yoga, and mentorship in energy work, shamanism, organic gardening, and herbal wildcrafting, she dedicated herself to herbal studies and was one of PRC’s first Diploma of Phytotherapy graduates.
-She is a professional member of the Canadian Herbalist Association of BC and is on the Board of Directors of the Canadian Council of Herbalist Associations.
+She is a professional member of the British Columbia Herbalists Association and is the past vice-president of the Canadian Council of Herbalist Associations.
 She practices herbalism in her home community of Fernwood, Victoria and is a happy gardener, yogi, and mother.

 Dr. Martha Lucas | Ph.D., L.AC.